7 Proven HARO Response Templates That Actually Get Travel Links

 Why HARO Templates Work for Travel Brands

 Journalists receive 50-100 pitches per query.
 They don't read essays.
-They scan for three things:
+They scan for three things.
+Templates ensure you address all three within the first two hours of a query going live — when acceptance rates are highest:

 Relevant Expertise